laithdarras/technical_interview_prep/README.md

 # CodePath TIP102 – Intermediate Technical Interview Prep

 This repository contains my work for **CodePath's Technical Interview Prep 102 (TIP102)** course.
-It includes notes, exercises, and solutions for each unit to enhance my algorithmic problem-solving skills.
+It includes notes and exercises for each unit to enhance my algorithmic problem-solving skills.

 ## Structure
 Each unit is organized into:
-- **prep_unit`*`.py** – Pre-sessions material for current unit.
+- **prep_unit`*`.py** – Pre-session material for the current unit.
 - **notes.md** – Key concepts and takeaways.
 - **exercises.py** – Practice problems.